-Other What is the highest educational degree you have completed?
+Other What is the highest educational level you have acheived?

 Receiving data on respondent’s qualifications is a great way to analyse educational impact on answers given in your survey.

-All you have to make sure here is to provide a complete and distinct list of qualification levels to include any person’s possible situation.
-Usually, answer options involving degrees can be thought of as mutually exclusive as they build on each other in a hierarchical structure when asking about specifying the highest qualification, so you ought to use a radio list question type here.
+Make sure to provide a complete and distinct list of qualification levels here to cover any possible situation.
+Usually, answer options involving degrees can be thought of as mutually exclusive, as they build on each other in a hierarchical structure when asking about specifying the highest qualification, so you should use a radio list question type here.

 o Less than high school or secondary school degree